tenzir/.github/coding-style.md

 //   | |/ / __ |_\ \  / /          Across
 //   |___/_/ |_/___/ /_/       Space and Time
 //
-// SPDX-FileCopyrightText: (c) 2022 The VAST Contributors
+// SPDX-FileCopyrightText: (c) 2022 The Tenzir Contributors
 // SPDX-License-Identifier: BSD-3-Clause
 //
-// This file comes from a 3rd party and has been adapted to fit into the VAST
+// This file comes from a 3rd party and has been adapted to fit into the Tenzir
 // code base.
 Details about the original file:
 //
 // - Repository: https://github.com/Microsoft/GSL